Palate Expansion

 3 15

-When the upper jawbone cannot expand properly, the nasal airway just above it also remains narrow; because the roof of the upper jawbone (the palate) is the floor of the nose.
-People with very narrow palates are usually obligate mouth breathers.
-When their faces are at rest, their lips are slightly parted to allow an oral airway.
+MOUTH BREATHING - The narrow nasal airway is a common cause of mouth breathing.
+People with very narrow palates are usually obligate mouth breathers, and they keep their lips parted to allow an oral airway.
 People with slightly narrow palates become obligate mouth breathers whenever their nasal passages swell due to colds or allergies.
 Habitual mouth breathers have enough space for a nasal airway, but they don't use it.

 _DSC4397.png DSC_4490.jpeg